AKSB-GP/DH2323_Ocean_simulation/README.md

 ReflectionCoefficient = Max(0,min(1,bias+scale 1+IN)power)

 Where the bias, scale and power are parameters chosen by the artist.
 The vectors I and N are the incident vector (viewdirection vector) and normal vector respectively [6].
 A simplified version of this approximation will be used instead as the many parameters can produce poor results if care is not taken.

+### Fractal Brownian Motion:

+Fractal Brownian Motion is the process of creating values that tend to similar to previous values but still appear random to us.
+It is essential created through multiple layers of Perlin noise and is a common application within procedural generation.
+In short it is used to create random values without being completely random.
+I higly recommend to read this chapter from The Book of Shaders: https://thebookofshaders.com/13/ as it explains the concept quite well.

 # References